BlueJay909/runex/README.md

 }
 ```

-That's it, a json file:
+That's it, a `json` file:

-- "gitignore": [] is an array containing strings that represent ignore rules, "gitignore": ["file.txt", "file2.csv"] ignores those two, "gitignore": ["!file.txt", "!file2.csv"] unignores them and so on.
+- `"gitignore": []` is an array containing strings that represent ignore rules, `"gitignore": ["file.txt", "file2.csv"]` ignores those two files, `"gitignore": ["!file.txt", "!file2.csv"]` unignores them and so on, see each element of the array as being one line of a `.gitignore`.

-- "initial_structure" will be used by the script to build using tempfile the actual directory structure, and, in the .gitignore if present, it will populate it with what was specified in step 1.
+- `"initial_structure"` will be used by the script to build, using `tempfile`, the actual directory and file structure to test against
+    - the `.gitignore`, if present in the `initial_structure`, will be populated with the contents found in the array of _step 1_.

-- "tracked_structure" is the expected behavior, if our script correctly mimics .gitignore rules, it should produce this output.
+- `"tracked_structure"` is the expected behavior, if our script correctly mimics `.gitignore` rules, it will produce this output.

+If the output produced by `codetext` when run against `initial_structure` matches 100% the `tracked_structure` the single test case will be passed.

-Please, write a lot of edge cases that make this program literally burn, this way it can become better.
+Please, write a lot of edge cases that will make this program **_literally burn_**, this is the only way it will become better.

-At `tests/suite_test.py` there is the code that will run all of the .json test cases present in the `json_test_cases` folder
+At `tests/suite_test.py` there is the code that will run all of the `.json` test cases present in the `json_test_cases` folder.

-The other tests all pass for now, but a lot are duplicated and i'm not even sure what they do (AI generated), they are too many, and i'm lazy, so, you'll do the work if you want the tool!
+The other tests found under `tests` all pass for now, so in theory they should keep passing in the future, but given that they were ai generated... they might just be wrong, a lot of them are duplicated, and i'm not even sure what all of them actually do, they are too many, and i'm too lazy, so, you'll do the work if you want the tool!

+> [!NOTE]
+> At the moment nested .gitignore behavior is not build into the `json` format `suite_test.py` but it will be implemented in a similar format. (if possible)

 ## Use of AI during development